The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

-Figure~\ref{fig:heat_map_oracle} displays the oracle's optimal switching time and performance across six values of the per-sample acquisition cost, six values of the per-sample training cost, and two discount-factor values, for both the LR and the LightGBM models.
-We evaluate algorithm performance using the notion of \emph{empirical value} of an algorithm, denoted \(\overline{V}_{\textsc{alg}}(T)\).
+\paragraph{Algorithm value and oracle stopping time.} We evaluate algorithm performance using the notion of {empirical value} of an algorithm, denoted \(\overline{V}_{\textsc{alg}}(T)\).
 Let denote $\tilde{t} \in \mathcal{T}_D$ the epoch at which the algorithm decides to switch or discard.
 If the algorithm switches at epoch \(k\), then $\tilde{t}=t_k$ and \(\overline{V}_{\textsc{alg}}(T)=\overline{V}_{\text{switch}}(\tilde{t})\).
-Otherwise, if it discards the challenger at epoch \(k\), then $\tilde{t}=t_k$ and \(\overline{V}_{\textsc{alg}}(T)= -\sum_{\tau \le \tilde{t}}\beta^{\tau} C_{\mathrm{pre}}(\tau)\).\footnote{This definition also covers the oracle: if it discards, it does so before starting the sequential process, yielding zero performance.} Consistent with what we explored in Section~\ref{sec:problem-formulation}, our results show that independently of the learning curve or model considered: (i) the acquisition cost does not influence the optimal stopping point, (ii) higher training costs and (iii) lower discount factors lead to earlier switching, and (iv) sufficiently high training and acquisition costs make discarding the challenger optimal.
-We obtain E.1 and E.2 by selecting an early and a late switching point in Figure~\ref{fig:heat_map_oracle}.\footnote{Over our parameter grid, the earliest average switching point occurs around the fourth epoch using LR with \(c_{\text{train}}=0.075\) and \(\beta=0.95\), independently of \(c_{\text{acq}}\).
+Otherwise, if it discards the challenger at epoch \(k\), then $\tilde{t}=t_k$ and \(\overline{V}_{\textsc{alg}}(T)= -\sum_{\tau \le \tilde{t}}\beta^{\tau} C_{\mathrm{pre}}(\tau)\).
+This definition also covers the oracle: if it discards, it does so before starting the sequential process, yielding zero performance.
+In the EC, we study the oracle's optimal switching time and performance across six values of the per-sample acquisition cost, six values of the per-sample training cost, and two discount-factor values, for both the LR and the LightGBM models.
+The full oracle grid is reported in Figure~\ref{fig:heat_map_oracle} of the EC.
+Consistent with the structure of Section~\ref{sec:theory}, acquisition costs do not affect the optimal stopping point when pre- and post-decision acquisition costs are identical; higher training costs and lower discount factors move the optimal switching point earlier; and sufficiently high costs make discarding optimal.
+We obtain E.1 and E.2 by selecting an early and a late switching point from the grid of Figure~\ref{fig:heat_map_oracle}.
+Specifically, over our parameter grid, the earliest average switching point occurs around the fourth epoch using LR with \(c_{\text{train}}=0.075\) and \(\beta=0.95\), independently of \(c_{\text{acq}}\).
 Using LightGBM, the latest average switching point occurs around the sixth epoch for multiple parameter combinations.
-We therefore fix \(\beta=0.95\) and \(c_{\text{acq}}=0.0025\), set \(c_{\text{train}}=0.075\) (early) and \(0.005\) (late), and show in Figure~\ref{fig:E_2_robust} that results are qualitatively unchanged under alternative specifications.}
+We fix \(\beta=0.95\) and \(c_{\text{acq}}=0.0025\), set \(c_{\text{train}}=0.075\) (early) and \(0.005\) (late), and show in Figure~\ref{fig:E_2_robust} that results are qualitatively unchanged under alternative specifications.